nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/troubleshooting.md

 ## Troubleshooting

 This page provides the information needed to troubleshoot Tizen Studio.
 Participate in the [Tizen User Community forum](https://developer.tizen.org/forums), and suggest ways to improve the documentation.

-This page describes methodologies, techniques, and procedures for troubleshooting problems that might arise in the day-to-day operations while using Tizen Studio.
+This page describes methodologies, techniques, and procedures to troubleshoot problems that might arise in the day-to-day operations while using Tizen Studio.

 ## Issue: HAXM fails to install
-**Description:** You encounter an HAXM installation failure.
+**Description:** You encounter HAXM installation failure.

 **Solution:**
 - Ensure that **VT**, **Execute Disable Bit** option is enabled in BIOS